-In 1932, in the middle of the Great Depression, the Austrian town of Wörgl was in trouble and prepared to try anything.
-Of its population of 4,500, a total of 1,500 people were without a job and 200 families were penniless.
-The mayor Michael Unterguggenberger had a long list of projects he wanted to accomplish, but there was hardly any money to carry them out.
+In 1932, in the middle of the Great Depression, the Austrian town of Wörgl was in deep trouble and prepared to try anything.
+Of its population of 4,500, a total of 1,500 people were without a job, and 200 families were penniless.
+Mayor Michael Unterguggenberger had a long list of projects he wanted to accomplish, but there was hardly any money to carry them out.
 These projects included paving roads, streetlights, extending water distribution across the whole town, and planting trees along the streets.1 2

-Rather than spending the 40,000 Austrian Schilling in the town’s coffers to start these projects off, he deposited them in a local savings bank as a guarantee to back the issue of a currency known as stamp scrip.
-The Wörgl money required a monthly stamp to be stuck on the circulating notes to keep them valid amounting to 1% of the note’s value.1 2 A businessman named Silvio Gesell came up with this idea in his book The Natural Economic Order.
+Rather than spending the 32,000 Austrian Schilling in the town’s coffers to start these projects off, he deposited them in a local savings bank as a guarantee to back the issue of a currency known as stamp scrip.
+The Wörgl money required sticking a monthly stamp on the circulating notes to keep them valid, amounting to 1% of the note’s value.1 2 A businessman named Silvio Gesell came up with this idea in his book The Natural Economic Order.

-Nobody wanted to pay for the monthly stamps so everyone receiving the notes would spend them.
-The 40,000 schilling deposit allowed anyone to exchange scrip for 98 per cent of its value in schillings but this offer was rarely taken up.
-That was because the scrip could be spent as one schilling after buying a new stamp.
+Nobody wanted to pay for the monthly stamps, so everyone receiving the notes would spend them.
+The 32,000 schilling deposit allowed anyone to exchange scrip for 98 per cent of its value in schillings.
+Hardly anyone did this because the scrip was worth one schilling after buying a new stamp.
 But people did not keep more scrip than they needed.
 Only 5,000 schillings circulated.
 The stamp fees paid for a soup kitchen that fed 220 families.1 2

-The council not only carried out all the intended works, but also built new houses, a reservoir, a ski jump and a bridge.
-The key to its success was the fast circulation of the scrip money within the local economy, 14 times higher than the Schilling.
+The council carried out all the intended works, built new houses, a reservoir, a ski jump and a bridge.
+The key to this success was the fast circulation of the scrip money within the local economy, fourteen times higher than the Schilling.
 This increased trade and employment.
-Unemployment in Wörgl dropped while it rose in the rest of Austria.
+Unemployment in Wörgl dropped 25% while it rose in the rest of Austria.
 Six neighbouring villages copied the idea successfully.
-The French Prime Minister, Édouard Daladier, made a special visit to see the ‘miracle of Wörgl’.1 2
+The French Prime Minister, Édouard Daladier, visited the town to witness the ‘miracle of Wörgl’ himself.1 2